Biography and CV of the Director

 Kerala University , Loyola College of Social Science, Kerala, India, visit to learn about the social labs created to bring NGOs and visiting students together in service based learning opportunities in India, March 2008.

 Réalité’s Européennes du Présent (REP) , participation in NGO conference ‘Europe: our Heritage, our City, our Future’ on citizen’s role in the EU, participation and deliberation.
 Brussels, March 2008.

 Democrats Abroad Global Primary.
 Interviews with NOS Radio and Het Parool, Amsterdam, February 5, 2008.

 European Commission, DG Employment, Social Affairs and Equal Opportunities, Unit: Action against discrimination, Civil society, consultation concerning the 2008 strategy to extend the anti-discrimination directives outside the employment context.
 Brussels, January 2008.

-Wiardi Beckman Foundation, PvDA think tank, ‘In Search of Progressive America’ participant in a closed session with ministers Wouter Bos (Vice PM) and Bert Kounders (International Cooperation and Development) and American and Dutch scholars on progressive thought.
+Wiardi Beckman Foundation, PvdA think tank, ‘In Search of Progressive America’ participant in a closed session with ministers Wouter Bos (Vice PM) and Bert Koenders (International Cooperation and Development) and American and Dutch scholars on progressive thought.
 Amsterdam, December 2007.